 The Other Auto Train “Stop.”

-The Auto train makes a service stop in Florance, SC, where the locomotives get refueled, and the conductors and engineers change.
+The Auto Train makes a service stop in Florence, SC, where the locomotives are refueled, and the conductors and engineers change shifts.

 This stop is usually a chance for passengers to stretch their legs, but before leaving the train, check with the conductors or attendants to find out how much time you have.